Freakpower @ 100 Cub, London, April '22, (c) Rupert Cheek

-Having been involved in an accident in Sept 2011, in 2016 I started thinking about organising an event to fundraise for the London Air Ambulance service who rescued & treated me and took me to hospital.
-Then I wanted to fundraise for another charity - Nordoff Robbins; the UK's leading music therapy provider - as well, so I thought ‘let’s split the profit 50/50'.
+Having been involved in an accident in Sept 2011, in 2016 I started thinking about organising an event to fundraise for the London Air Ambulance service who rescued, treated me and took me to hospital.
+Then I wanted to fundraise for another charity - Nordoff Robbins; the UK's leading music therapy provider as I had music therapy at the age of 3 or 4 - as well, so I thought ‘let’s split the profit 50/50'.

 "Always remember that the reason that you initially started working was that there was something inside yourself you felt that if you could manifest it in someway, you would understand more about yourself and how you co-exist with the rest of society."
 (Bowie)

 Cheeky Fest supports creative / performing artists; the Cheeky Foundation will provide funding to keep artists, creatives & performers alive & venues open through the pandemic and post-Covid.
-A number of groups and platforms / businesses are already enabling, curating and promoting online / livestream events.
+A number of groups and platforms / businesses are enabling, curating & promoting online / livestream events.

 Artists have long struggled to access to affordable arts education / funding and suitable performance opportunities to keep them going; through social entrepreneurship, we can change that.
 In the future, Cheeky Space will be the physical home of all things Cheeky.